 Once we have unearthed all the information regarding your truck accident, we will file your claim.
 It will detail all injuries, the other party’s negligence, and demand fitting compensation.
 Our team of Columbus truck accident lawyers is ready to resolve your case through settlement negotiations or litigation.

 Insurers always try to negotiate settlements out of court.
-The defendant’s insurance adjusters may approach your lawyer to reach a financial settlement.
+The defendant’s insurance adjusters may approach your truck accident attorney to reach a financial settlement.
 This will be done before formally filing your truck accident lawsuit.
 Formal settlements can also happen once your claim has been filed in Georgia.
 If these negotiations hit a dead end, we will proceed to litigate in court.

 Our truck accident attorneys in Columbus, GA, are prepared to go to court to demand that justice be served.
 We are ready to argue our case to make sure you get maximum compensation.
 Furthermore, we will line up our expert witnesses if need be to give you the best chance of receiving the compensation you deserve.